How to Live Stream Conferences and Virtual Meetings [2024 Update]

 conference monetization strategies

-When you host an in-person conference, your profits are limited to what you can make on the tickets you charge for people who are physically present.
+When you host in-person events, your profits are limited to what you can make on the tickets you charge for people who are physically present.
 And, that profit is only calculated after you subtract all the other costs of hosting, including facility and equipment rental, food for attendees, and travel costs for your presenters.

-But with the right conference monetization strategies, viewers can attend from all over the world, broadening your reach.
+But with the right virtual conference monetization strategies, viewers can attend from all over the world, broadening your reach.
 Having lower overhead costs also helps you attract and host more paying attendees, as you can keep ticket prices lower.

 Feature More Big Names

-Making the time to present at a conference is a big ask for many people, especially people who are more prominent in your field or who are famous in their own right.
+Making the time to present at a virtual conference is a big ask for many people, especially people who are more prominent in your field or who are famous in their own right.

 Features to Look for in a Conference Streaming Platform